Yankton County, South Dakota: Politics and government

 The county is located in South Dakota Legislative District 18.
-As of 2019, Yankton County is represented in the South Dakota Senate by Senator Craig Kennedy-(D), and in the South Dakota House of Representatives by State Representatives Jean Hunhoff-(R) and Ryan Cwach-(D).
+As of 2024, Yankton County is represented in the South Dakota Senate by Senator Jean Hunhoff-(R), and in the South Dakota House of Representatives by State Representatives Mike Stevens-(R) and Ryan Cwach-(D).
 The county is located in South Dakota's At-Large Congressional District, currently held by Republican Dusty Johnson.

 In national elections, Yankton County voters have been reliably Republican for several decades.
 In no national election since 1964 has the county selected the Democratic Party candidate.

 The Yankton County Sheriff's Office provides law enforcement in the county and operates the 120-bed county jail.
-As of 2021 the current Sheriff is James "Jim" C. Vlahakis.
+As of 2021 the current Sheriff is Preston Crissey.